Feel-ix-343/Web_Nav/README.md

 # Web Nav
 *The command pallet for the web*

-Look at branch WASM && Google search for latest developments
+Look at branch ="WASM&&GoogleSearch" for latest developments

 Analyses chrome history and suggests websites related to a search query to make repetitive web navigation faster and easier. <br>